abhishekSharmaGithub/abhishekSharmaGithub/README.md

 I am an enthusiastic programmer always seeking new challenges and opportunities to learn and grow.
 I have a strong foundation in algorithms, data structures, and problem-solving.
-I am experienced in developing web applications using Python and Django.
+I am experienced in developing web applications using Javascript and Django.

 Feel free to connect with me and explore my work on GitHub.
 - LinkedIn: [Abhishek Sharma](https://www.linkedin.com/in/abhishek-sharma-439a20144)